ivanitlearning/AWS-Associate-Courses/README.md

  Routes for remote side added to route tables as static routes | Routes can be added statically or configured dynamically by using a feature called ***route propagation*** on the route tables in the VPC| C3

 - VPN connection itself stores the config and links to one VGW and one CGW
-- Speed cap on VPN with two tunnels of 1.25 Gbps (gigabits per second).
+- Speed cap on VPN with two tunnels of **1.25 Gbps** (gigabits per second).
+Can't use VPN if requirement exceeds this.
   - AWS limit, will need to check speed supported by customer router.
   - Will be processing overhead on encrypting and decrypting data.
 At high speeds, this overhead can be significant.
 - Latency is inconsistent because it uses the public internet.
 - Cost
   - AWS charges hourly
   - GB transfer out cost
-  - on-premises internet connection costs
+  - On-premises internet connection costs
-- VPN setup of hours or less
+- VPN setup in a few hours or less
 - Great as a backup especially for Direct Connect (DX)
 - Can be used with Direct Connect (DX)